GJJ2019/Flutter-Teddy-SignIn/README.md

     No Licenses 😀.

-Note: This project uses teddy which is present in [Rive](https://rive.app/) so make sure you check out there terms & conditions.
+Note: This project uses teddy which is present in [Flare-Flutter](https://github.com/2d-inc/Flare-Flutter) [Rive](https://rive.app/) so make sure you check out there repo, terms & conditions.

 ## With Different Colors